§ 4001 Legislative findings and statement of policy.

 (11) Establish a means of communication, such as a newsletter, so that information regarding program development and implementation can be distributed to interested individuals.

 (c) The Department shall develop such regulations in conjunction with and with substantial concurrence of a regulatory advisory committee, appointed by the Secretary, which shall include representatives of the regulated community and others affected by this chapter.
+The Secretary shall appoint only 1 representative of the Department to the regulatory advisory committee and no legal representatives of any of those serving on the committee shall be entitled to be a member of the committee.
 The recommendations of this committee shall be presented at all public workshops and hearings related to the adoption of the regulations implementing this chapter.
 Prior to final promulgation of regulations under this chapter, the Secretary shall explain, in writing, any differences between the advisory committee recommendations and the final regulations.
 The regulations may include, but are not limited to, the following items:

 (1) Criteria for the delegation of program elements;

-(2) Types of activities that require a sediment and stormwater management permit;
+(2) Types of activities consistent with the provisions of this chapter that require a sediment and stormwater management permit;

 (3) Waivers, exemptions and variances;